Black Ecologie Vol V: i (almost) went hunting

-If humans evolved from hunter-gatherers, my prehistoric ancestors would be so disappointed.
+If humans evolved from hunter-gatherers, my prehistoric ancestors would be disappointed.
 The only thing I gather is anxiety.
 And, the last thing I hunted for was the perfect pair of orthopedic inserts.

 I signed up for a local program designed to teach women basic hunting skills.